Clarkson’s Farm season four has dropped – how to watch the final episodes

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Clarkson’s Farm season four has dropped – here’s when you can watch the final episodes
+Clarkson’s Farm season four has dropped – here’s how you can watch the final episodes

 From pub openings to tractor tantrums, here’s everything we know about Clarkson’s next countryside crusade

-Just when you thought the fields of Diddly Squat couldn’t get any more chaotic, Jeremy Clarkson is back with another season of farming faux pas, bureaucratic battles and bovine blunders.
-Season four of Clarkson’s Farm has ploughed its way onto Prime Video, with the new series concluding this week.
+Just when you thought the fields of Diddly Squat couldn’t get any more chaotic, Jeremy Clarkson returns with more farming faux pas, bureaucratic battles and bovine blunders for season four of Clarkson’s Farm.
+The hit series ploughed its way onto Prime Video in two increments at the end of May.

-Here’s everything you need to know about season four of Clarkson’s Farm – and where to watch the last two episodes.
+Here’s everything you need to know about season four of Clarkson’s Farm – and where to watch all eight episodes.

 How to watch ‘Clarkson’s Farm’